bschambers/typit/README.md

   configurable inside your Emacs.
 * Literature test: the gameplay is identical to dictionary test although instead of random words picked from a dictionary, you type text from a specified file.
-You can use any text file you like, and Emacs will save your position between sessions for convenience so that you will always start just where you left off last time.
+You can use any text file you like, and Emacs will remember your position between sessions for convenience so that you can start next time just where you left off last time.

 ![Typit typing](https://raw.githubusercontent.com/mrkkrp/typit/gh-pages/typit-typing.png)